opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 When the HTTP `POST` method is used, the operation request message is encoded as an XML document in the body of the `POST` message.

-Here is the list of the common parameters, supported by all CSW operations :
+Here is the list of the common parameters, supported by all CSW operations:

 Operation | Description | Possible values | Optionality and use
 --------- | ----------- | --------------- | -------------------